 EPA is announcing receipt of a pesticide petition filed under section 408 of the Federal Food, Drug, and Cosmetic Act (FFDCA), 21 U.S.C.
 346a, proposing the establishment or modification of regulations in 40 CFR part 174 or part 180 for residues of pesticide chemicals in or on various food commodities.
 EPA has determined that the pesticide petition described in this notice contains data or information prescribed in FFDCA section 408(d)(2); however, EPA has not fully evaluated the sufficiency of the submitted data at this time or whether the data supports granting of the pesticide petition.
 Additional data may be needed before EPA can make a final determination on this pesticide petition.

 As specified in FFDCA section 408(d)(3), (21 U.S.C.
 346a(d)(3)), EPA is publishing notice of the petition so that the public has an opportunity to comment on this request for the establishment or modification of regulations for residues of pesticides in or on food commodities.
-Further information on the petition may be obtained through the petition summary referenced in this unit.
+Further information on the petition (PP 0G7756), for an extension of the temporary exemption from the requirement of a tolerance for residues of Bacillus thuringiensis eCry3.1Ab protein under 40 CFR 174.532, may be obtained through the petition summary referenced in this unit.

-PP 9F7521.
-Monsanto Company, 800 North Lindbergh Blvd., St. Louis, MO 63167, proposes to establish an 18-month time-limited exemption from the requirement of a tolerance for residues of the plant-incorporated protectant (PIP), Bacillus thuringiensis Cry1A.105 protein, in or on the food and feed commodities cotton seed, cotton seed oil, cotton seed meal, cotton hay, cotton hulls, cotton forage and cotton gin byproducts.
-The petitioner believes no analytical method is needed because a time-limited exemption from the requirement of a tolerance is being sought.Start List of Subjects
+PP 0G7756.
+Syngenta Seeds, Inc., P.O.
+Box 12257, Research Triangle Park, North Carolina 27709, proposes to extend an exemption from the requirement of a tolerance for residues of the plant-incorporated protectant Bacillus thuringiensis eCry3.1Ab protein in corn, in or on the food and feed commodities of corn; corn, field; corn, sweet; and corn, pop in 40 CFR 174.532; when Bacillus thuringiensis eCry3.1Ab protein in corn is used as a plant-incorporated protectant in accordance with the terms of Experimental Use Permit 67979-EUP-8.
+The petitioner believes no analytical method is needed because a temporary exemption from the requirement of a tolerance is being sought.Start List of Subjects

 List of Subjects